Euclid preparation. XCVI. Cosmology Likelihood for Observables in Euclid (CLOE). 3. Inference and Forecasts

 \subsection{Spectroscopic galaxy clustering}

-The large-scale distribution of galaxies can be used to effectively put constraints on cosmological parameters via the growth of cosmic structures (through \rsd) and the geometrical information (through the Alcock-Paczynski cosmological test).
+The large-scale distribution of galaxies can be used to effectively put constraints on cosmological parameters via the growth of cosmic structures (through \rsd) and the geometrical information (through the AP cosmological test).
 In \cref{fig:2D_GCsp}, we show the two-dimensional sampled posterior distributions for $H_0$, \Om, \OK, the primordial parameters \ns and \lnAs, the modified gravity parameter \gammag, as well as the dark energy parameters \wo and \wa for the spectroscopic galaxy clustering (GCsp) probe.
 Overall, in beyond-\LCDM (flat) model extensions, the posterior distributions are strongly non-Gaussian and show projection effects.

 Contrary to cosmic shear-only, we observe that spectroscopic galaxy clustering is able to constrain the primordial parameter \lnAs significantly.
 The constraint on \ns arises primarily because the majority of the nuisance parameters are fixed, and high GCph scale cuts are assumed.
 In the absence of these conditions, \ns exhibits significant degeneracy with the nuisance parameters.
 For more details, we refer the reader to the future work of Euclid Preparation: Moretti et al. (in prep.).